 Alex Crabb was Sous Chef at L’Espalier for seven years before opening Asta in 2013.
-Yes, that L’Espalier—yet while mention of the highbrow Boston institution conjures images of white linens and extravagantly set tables, you’ll find none of that at Crabb’s new venture.
+Yes, that L’Espalier—yet while mention of the now-shuttered highbrow Boston institution conjures images of white linens and extravagantly set tables, you’ll find none of that at Crabb’s new venture.
 Upon seating at Asta, the one thing in front of you will be the one thing you actually need: a glass of crisp (and complimentary) bubbly.

 Despite the lack of fancy tablecloths, this is no casual affair.
 Asta has perfected a kind of intentional minimalism by relying on carefully curated details: Under each wooden table, drawers can be opened to reveal gorgeous vintage silverware and cloth napkins.
 The whole place is airy, warm, and inviting, with neutral colors and exposed brick punctuated with hints of hot pink and teal.
 You’ll want Asta to decorate your apartment; you’ll want to borrow your waitress’s dress.